Online Suboxone treatment for Ohio residents

 We work hard to reduce the cost of our program.
 Here are some of our partnerships.

-State Medicaid, Caresource Medicaid, Buckeye Community Healthplan, United Healthcare Medicaid, Molina, Cigna Medicaid, and Paramount
+Caresource Medicaid, Ohio State Medicaid, Buckeye Community Healthplan, United Healthcare Medicaid, Molina, Cigna Medicaid, Paramount, and Aetna Medicaid

 A flat fee for care is available for those out-of-network or who prefer not to use insurance.